xicv/watchdiff/README.md

 # WatchDiff 🔭

-A high-performance file watcher with beautiful TUI showing real-time diffs, written in Rust.
+A professional-grade file watcher with beautiful TUI, multiple diff algorithms, and comprehensive patch export capabilities, written in Rust.

 ## Features

+### Core Capabilities
 - 🚀 **High Performance**: Built with Rust for maximum speed and efficiency
 - 🎨 **Beautiful TUI**: Rich terminal interface with scrollable diff log and file list
 - 🌈 **Syntax Highlighting**: Full syntax highlighting for 25+ programming languages in diffs